isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 # Chapter 4 - Implement Logic App to read text from image

 ## Objective
-Create Logic App to run when a new image is uploaded to Azure Storage Account.
+The business objective is to take action when an prescription label image is uploaded.
+You'll create a Logic App to run when a new image is uploaded to Azure Storage Account.
 The Logic App invokes the Read Text from Image Azure Function (created in previous chapter) to read the text from image.

 > Note: In the subsequent chapters this Logic App will be further enhanced with steps where AI is used to identify the Medicine informaton from the image text.

 ***
+## Azure Concepts/Terms

+* Logic Apps - Logic Apps are a no-code / low-code solution for building workflows.
+A workflow is made up of one or more steps/actions.
+These workflows can be run on a schedule or triggered by an event (such as when an image is uploaded to Azure).

 ### Contents